-If you have a parenting order that you want to change, including by going back to Court, you should seek legal advice.
-This is because there are special rules about when you can go back to Court.
+If you have a parenting order you are seeking to change, you should seek legal advice.

 Commonly occurring issues:

 You can seek legal advice from TEWLS and other family lawyers about other common parenting issues, including:

 - Passports for children;

 - Recovery of children who have been taken or relocated;

 - Changing a child's name;

 - Views of children;

 - Child support;

 - Family reports required by the Court;

 - Independent Children's Lawyers;

 - Child abuse; and

 - Children's participation in sporting, religious or cultural events.